pi-apps/pi-platform-docs/SDK_reference.md

   user: {
     uid: string,
     username: string
+  },
+  roles: [
+  0: string,
+  ...
+  ],
 }
-}
 ```

 ### `scopes`

-Available scopes: `username`, `payments`.
+Available scopes: `username`, `payments`, `roles`.

-> **Not yet implemented**
->
-> Currently, all calls to the `authenticate` method will assume all scopes have been requested - i.e all calls
+> Currently, all calls to the `authenticate` method will assume only the `payments` scopes has been requested.
-> are interpreted as though the first argument were `['username', 'payments']`.
-> However, you should implement your app by only adding the scopes you need when calling `authenticate`.
+> You should implement your call to the Pi SDK by only adding the scopes you need when calling `authenticate`.
 > Scopes support will be added before the general release of the Pi platform.

 Here is a breakdown of various keys available on the `AuthResult['user']` object, and the scopes required for those keys